 - IBPS clerk age limit for OBC category from the non-creamy layer is given a 3-year exemption in IBPS Clerk age limit relaxation.

-- Women who have been widowed, divorced or legally separated from their husbands get a maximum of 9 years exemption in upper age limit.
+- Women who have been widowed, divorced or legally separated from their husbands get a maximum of 9 years exemption in the upper age limit.
 The condition for this exemption is that they should not have remarried before applying for the exam.

 - As per the IBPS Clerk Age limit relaxation, Persons With Disabilities belonging to a certain category can be allowed for availing the IBPS Clerk age limit relaxation.